-A superb stripe top brassie with a compact head and having a quite a flexible shaft will suit either a lady player or a senior gentleman player who has developed a slow swing.
+A superb stripe top brassie with a compact head and a fairly flexible shaft.
+This wood will suit either a lady player or a senior gentleman player who has developed a slow swing.
 Beautifully restored is now ready for play.
 The swing weight is C7 and the club measures 41.50” (105cm).

 Both the crown of the head and the shaft are clearly stamped with the famous makers name.

-A superb brassie by this famous club maker now beautifully restored is ready for play.
+A superb brassie for the player who prefers a smaller compact head.
+Restored for play.
 The swing weight is D1 and the club measures 42.25” (107cm).